 While both are medium to large breed dogs, their builds can differ more than a little.
 English Labs tend to be from show stock.
 They are stockier, with broader heads and chests.
 American Labs are slimmer, from working stock, and can be less barrel-chested.
 The same is true of the Golden Retriever show and working lines.

 The average Golden Retriever weight comes in at slightly less than a Labrador but other than that they are very similar sizes.

 Labrador Retriever vs Golden Retriever Colors

+When we compare a Golden Retriever vs yellow Lab, the differences in coat are clear.
 The Golden’s coat is water repellant with a thick, wavy outer coat and a soft, insulating under-coat.

 The Labrador’s coat is also water repellant has two layers.
 Bu they have a short but dense outer layer and a soft, insulating inner layer.

+There is little difference between the Golden Retriever and Labrador Retriever when it comes to shedding.
 Both will shed even more twice per year in the spring and fall during the seasonal coat changes.

-Labrador Retriever vs Golden grooming
+Labrador Retriever vs Golden Grooming

 Both Golden Retrievers and Labrador Retrievers love running, playing, swimming and rolling in mud, leaves, or anything new and interesting they may find on the lawn.